wolfiex/forest/forest/barc/DanEllis.md

  - also forest's bokeh uses node to create the server, so node packages are a possiblility, although I have not looked at this in too much detail.

+ - To clone fronts across all figures, just copy/duplicate the data arrays to all figures.